-It is widely acknowledged that a cat's urine pH can be directly related to the health of its urinary tract.
-Is your cat in danger of developing crystals in his urinary tract?
-How does his diet affect his urine pH?
+It is widely understood that a cat's urine pH can be directly related to the health of its urinary tract.
+Is your cat in danger of developing crystals in its urinary tract, crystals that can lead to the development of stones and a potential urinary blockage?
+How does its diet affect your cat's urine pH and risk of crystal formation?
 Here is help in removing the mystery of the desired range of feline urine pH and how these numbers can correlate to a cat's urinary tract health.

-pH is a measure of acid in any liquid. pH levels in urine -- whether human or feline -- can mean the difference between health and illness.
+The pH is a measure of acidity or alkalinity in any liquid.
+The pH levels in urine—whether human or feline—can mean the difference between health and illness.

 The Normal Urine pH Range for Cats

-Cats need an acidic urine for urinary tract health.
-Although the higher range may vary under certain circumstances, the expert consensus seems to be from 6.0 to 6.5.
+Cats need acidic urine to maintain urinary tract health.
+Although the range varies under certain circumstances, the expert consensus seems to be that from around 6.3 to 6.6 is a healthy range.
 (The lower the pH, the more acidic the urine.)
 A pH above this range can lead to the growth of struvites (magnesium ammonium phosphate crystals).
-A pH lower than 6.0 can cause the formation of calcium oxalate crystals.
+A pH lower than this range can cause the formation of calcium oxalate crystals.

 Other Factors That Affect Feline Urinary Tract Health

 - Excess concentration of minerals in urine: Although for years the generic "ash" content of cat food was blamed for many cat urinary problems, ash is merely the mineral-rich residue left after fully burning a food and doesn't really indicate the kinds of minerals, nor the amounts and types of each, that are present.
 That said, excesses in certain minerals can increase the risk of crystal formation.
 For example, foods that are extremely high in magnesium and phosphorus should be avoided in cats that are at risk for struvite crystals while high calcium foods can be risky when calcium oxalate stones are a concern.